khmarbaise/octopress/source/_posts/2014/10/2014-10-13-apache-maven-compiler-plugin-version-3-dot-2-released.md

 Bugs:

- * [MCOMPILER-157] - Maven Compiler Plugin should add to compileSourceRoots for next plugins to consider as source directory for generated files
+ * {% chjl MCOMPILER-157 %} - Maven Compiler Plugin should add to compileSourceRoots for next plugins to consider as source directory for generated files
- * [MCOMPILER-224] - Maven compiler plugin does not properly consume plexus compiler output
+ * {% chjl MCOMPILER-224 %} - Maven compiler plugin does not properly consume plexus compiler output

 Improvements:

- * [MCOMPILER-159] - generatedSourcesDirectory should be included in list provided by org.apache.maven.project.MavenProject.getCompileClasspathElements()
+ * {% chjl MCOMPILER-159 %} - generatedSourcesDirectory should be included in list provided by org.apache.maven.project.MavenProject.getCompileClasspathElements()
- * [MCOMPILER-232] - Fix RAT Report
+ * {% chjl MCOMPILER-232 %} - Fix RAT Report

 Task:

- * [MCOMPILER-220] - Fix o.a.m.p.c.CompilerMojoTestCase.testCompilerFork(), which fails when javac is not on the PATH
+ * {% chjl MCOMPILER-220 %} - Fix o.a.m.p.c.CompilerMojoTestCase.testCompilerFork(), which fails when javac is not on the PATH

 Enjoy,